As Amazon Associates we earn from qualifying purchases.

 That is a list of seven exercises that target every major muscle group in the body, and this is just the tip of the iceberg when it comes to the potential of an at home resistance band workout.

-Not only that however, for the purposes of a home gym, sitting on a stability ball at your desk is space saving.
+The Swiss ball is massively versatile, not only that however, for the purposes of a home gym, sitting on a stability ball at your desk is space saving.

 Our advice when looking for a gym ball…